-In the Reuters Institute's report Journalism, Media and Technology Trends and Predictions 2019, challenges for global media organisations.
-These include the problem of 'platforms under preassure', concerns regarding changes in business models and the opportunities offered by Blockchain, Virtual Reality and Augmented Intelligence.
+In the Reuters Institute's report Journalism, Media and Technology Trends and Predictions 2021, Nic Newman analyses a survey of global media leaders to identify a range of key opportunities and challenges for global media organisations.
+These include the problem of "COVID fallout", concerns regarding changes in business models and the opportunities offered by emergent technologies.
 Your essay have to respond to the following questions: